TOSithole/Data-Engineering/readme.md

 <h3>PLComputeDailyProductRevenueParams</h3>
 <ul>This pipeline has one data flow activity.</ul>
 <ul>It is used to execute the ComputeDailyProductRevenue data flow.</ul>
-<ul>It uses the customermised IR(Integrated Runtime) with a time to live of 30min to reduce wait time of compute when executing and testing.</ul>
+<ul>It uses the customized IR(Integrated Runtime) with a time to live of 30min to reduce wait time of compute when executing and testing.</ul>
 <ul>It has one parameter that will be used to specify the order month(Year and month yyyy-MM) that will be used by the data flow to filter the data.</ul>